nanyahill/cs-fundamentals-guide/src/algorithms/sorting/radixsort/README.md

 - It is an integer sorting algorithm.
+- Radix is latin for base.
+Base of a number is the number of different digits. e.g base of 5 means 5 different digits- 0, 1, 2, 3, 4 are possible.
 - It sorts data with integer keys by gropuing the keys based on digits which share the same position and value.
 - There are two classifications of radix sort:
 	- LSD radix sort: sorts by grouping keys based on digits starting from the right (LSD) to left (MSD).